Skip to content

 • "Use smart money concepts."

-• “Add full risk management, trailing, filters, news, and sessions.”
+• "Add full risk management, trailing stops, filters, news handling, alerts, optimisation, and dashboards."

 How Xen Builds Trading Robots

 Xen will usually start with a baseline robot that compiles and follows a clear execution lifecycle.
-It will add parameters for key settings and keep trading rules separated from order execution where possible.
+It adds parameters for important settings while keeping trading logic separated from order execution wherever practical.

 Common Mistakes to Avoid